AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing-content-fragment-models.md

 * **Lock**/**Unlock** to control whether a user is allowed to modify the Model.
 * **[Enable](#enabling-a-content-fragment-model)**/**[Disable](#disabling-a-content-fragment-model)** to control whether a user is allowed to create Content Fragments based on this model.

-Selecting a single model also shows the [properties](#properties) in the right panel.
+Selecting a single model also shows the [model properties](#properties) in the right panel.

 ## Select columns shown in the console {#select-columns-console}